anthonylangsworth/RoutePlotter/README.md

 ## Use

-1. In a Linux prompt (using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) on Windows), run the following to download the latest data on populated systems from [EDSM](https://edsm.net):
+In a Linux prompt (using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) on Windows):
+1. Navigate to the folder containing the files from this project.
-    1. `wget https://www.edsm.net/dump/systemsPopulated.json.gz` to download the latest data.
+2. Run `wget https://www.edsm.net/dump/systemsPopulated.json.gz` to download the latest data on populated star systems from [EDSM](https://edsm.net).
-    2. `gunzip systemsPopulated.json.gz` to decompress it.
+3. Run `gunzip systemsPopulated.json.gz` to decompress the downloaded file.
-3. (Optional) Change the name of the minor faction in `MINOR_FACTION` around line 135.
+4. (Optional) Change the name of the minor faction in `MINOR_FACTION` around line 135.
+It defaults to my minor faction but yours is likely different.
-4. Run `python bubble_runner.py`.
+5. Run `python bubble_runner.py`.
 It outputs the following to the console:
     1. The route.
 Start at any system then follow the jump sequence.
     2. The longest jump required.
-This helps ensure your ship can do each step in one jump.
+A ship that can jump at least this far can do the route in a single jump per step.

 ## License